bhauman/figwheel-main/docs/docs/jetty_conflicts.md

 Currently if I add `com.datomic/client-cloud {:mvn/version "0.8.71"}`
-to a `deps.edn` file along with `com.bhauman/figwheel-main`, trying to start a build with `figwheel.main` with fail with
+to a `deps.edn` file along with `com.bhauman/figwheel-main`, trying to start a build with `figwheel.main` with fail with:

 ```
 java.lang.NoClassDefFoundError: org/eclipse/jetty/http/HttpParser$ProxyHandler